amanagarwal-sopho/CS50-Finance/README.md

 A web app developed in PHP to buy and sell stocks.
 Current stock prices are picked up using Yahoo Finance.

-Using the app :
+## Using the app :
---> Install Apache
+- Install Apache
---> Install MySQL
+- Install MySQL
---> Run your apache server
+- Run your apache server
---> Run Mysql server
+- Run Mysql server

-Configuring the database:
+## Configuring the database:

+- Make a new database with any name and use PHPmyadmin interface to run the sql code in pset7.sql

-Make a new file config.json and add the following lines :
+- Make a new file config.json and add the following lines :
 ```
 {
     "database": {